spbu-math-cs/RollPlayer-backend/TiledDoc.md

 ## Saving your map

 To use your map in RollPlayer, you need it to be saved in the JSON format.
 Choose 'JSON map files (*.tmj, *.json)' in the save box.
 Then, for the map to appear in the game, you need move it to `resources/maps/` subfolder of the app server's folder and launch the server locally.
 If you were using a custom tileset/texture for your map, you should also move them to `resources/tilesets/` and `resources/textures/`, respectively.
-You can also email us at `TODO`@mail.ru and request adding your map to the global server.
+You can also contact us at Telegram: ([@IDKWNTC](https://t.me/IDKWNTC), [@graphtreeheap](https://t.me/graphtreeheap)),  and request adding your map to the global server.

 ## More at...